A Brief History of ARCC

-Today the ARCC is a sponsor of academic computing.
+Today the ARCC is a sponsor of academic computing and technology.
 It acts as both representative and bridge to the IT administration on campus.
 In addition, it awards monies to faculty for equipment by college and special project.
 In 2004 it became the steward of the Dee Family Technology Awards to sponsor special projects for faculty.

 The Academic Resources and Computing Committee initiated the computing planning process at Weber State.
 A brief history of the ARCC excerpted from a paper presented at 1993 meeting of CAUSE, (Jacobson, E. & Samson, D. "Successful Planning from the Bottom-up.") is given below.

 In 1986 a ..... budget increase was provided for unspecified improvements in educational computing [at WSU]. ... the Academic Vice President chose to allocate this money through .... the newly established Faculty Senate [Academic Resources and Computer Committee (ARCC)].